MingCWang/pa-scraper/README.md

-export PWD='' # Your Brandeis login password export UNAME='' # Your Brandeis login username export DOWNLOAD_DIR='' # The directory you want to download the files to export PA_NAME='' # The name of the PA you want to download, has to be the same as the name of the PA on LATTE
+export PWD='' # Your Brandeis login password export UNAME='' # Your Brandeis login username export DOWNLOAD_DIR='' # The directory you want to download the files to
 ```
 - in the `emails.txt` file, add the emails of the students who you are assigned to like so.
 ```